khalid-hussain/shaheen/chap1.md

 times.
 Even now there are horses available that graze in this forest.
 If I need arms, I will inform you."

-Before giving the bordering areas under Badr Bin Mughira's supervision, Al-Zeghel finalized several details, after which Al-Zeghel ordered his troops to prepare to return.
+Before giving the bordering areas under Badr bin Mughira's supervision, Al-Zeghel finalized several details, after which Al-Zeghel ordered his troops to prepare to return.